kuayc/sunland-video/README.md

 Experimental site to try out ways to insert video files into HTML.
-Part of group project for bootcamp course.
+Part of second group project for bootcamp course.